Authored by the expert who managed and guided the team behind the Germany Property Pack

 Are there minimum-stay rules and maximum nights-per-year caps for Airbnbs in Bavaria as of 2026?

-If a host exceeds Munich's 8-week threshold without authorization, the city's housing preservation office can issue fines and require the property to be returned to residential use.
+If a Bavaria Airbnb host exceeds Munich’s 8-week threshold without permission, the city can treat the property as misused housing and require the holiday rental activity to stop.

 Do I have to live there, or can I Airbnb a secondary home in Bavaria right now?